HL7/bulk-data/input/pagecontent/index.md

 **[Bulk Export](export.html)** — The consumer pulls data from a provider on demand.
 The consumer controls what comes back by optionally choosing the cohort, resource types, filters, data elements, and time window.
 Use this operation when a system needs to retrieve data from a trusted source and shape the request to its own needs — for example, a research data warehouse exporting clinical data from an EHR or a payer exporting claims-relevant records from a clinical system.

 **[Bulk Submit](submit.html)** — The provider pushes a pre-coordinated dataset to a specific recipient.
 Both sides agree in advance on what the submission contains, and the recipient can acknowledge processing, report issues, or return derived artifacts through the in-band Bulk Submit Status operation.
-Use this operation when the sender already knows what must be delivered and the receiver needs to close the loop — for example, submitting required clinical data to a payer, regulator, or processing service.
+Use this operation when the sender already knows what needs to be delivered and the receiver needs to close the loop — for example, submitting required clinical data to a payer, regulator, or processing service.

 **[Bulk Publish](publish.html)** — The provider posts a dataset for any number of consumers to retrieve via ordinary HTTP.
 The provider decides what is published; consumers discover and cache it using standard HTTP semantics.
 Use this operation when the same relatively static dataset serves many downstream systems — for example, publishing a provider directory, formulary, or scheduling data.